proofrock/crypgo/README.md

 ## Notes

-`cyphertext` will be base64, and includes a checksum, the various salt/IV (the same random bytes are used for scrypt's salt and for XChaCha nonce), and the encrypted/compressed plaintext, of course.
-Expect it to be longer than plaintext, if compression is not applied.
+`cyphertext` will be Base64-encoded, and includes a checksum, the random bytes for the salt and IV (the same random bytes are used for Scrypt's salt and for XChaCha's nonce), and the encrypted/compressed plaintext, of course.
+Expect it to be longer than the plaintext, if compression is not applied.